NhatHoang2002/raw-note/_posts/maths/2017-10-30-ghost-penalty.md

 > **Remark 3.7 (Conditioning)**.
 The Ghost penalty method ensures that conditioning of the resulting system matrix is well-behaved.
 This holds true for boundary and interface problems.
 Note that even for the interface problem with the hansbo -averaging (where stability is not a problem) the resulting system matrix is ill-conditioned.
 In contrast to the boundary problem this can however be easily ﬁxed by suitable preconditioning strategies which is discussed in the next section.

+---

+[Burman 2011] The idea of such stabilisation methods is to introduce in the discrete formulation a minimum of artiﬁcial diffusion to ensure the positivity of the discrete bilinear form for any conﬁguration of the boundary or interface.

 ### Ý tưởng code

 Xem thêm trong file coding node (`nxfem_matlab_algorithm.pdf`) và [note này](/maths/nxfem-hansbo-arnold-nitsche/#ghost-penalty), ở đây muốn nói thêm vài ý chính.